LimePoint/opschain/docs/getting_started/README.md

 Our very simple first change has just logged `Hello world` - we can also see information about the change as OpsChain processed it.

+_Note: If you wish to view the logs as your change executes, specify the `--follow` option when [creating the change](#create-and-run-a-change).
+This option can also be supplied to the `opschain change show-logs` command to follow an existing change._

 ### Viewing all changes executed in an environment

 OpsChain helps teams work together to manage change.
 One of the features that OpsChain provides to that end is to keep track of which changes have already been executed in an environment.